Angle Grinder PPE Guide for Concrete Grinding Silica: Required PPE for Safety & Compliance

 Common PPE Misunderstandings

-• Fitted clothing minimizes entanglement risks.
+• Fitted clothing helps reduce snag and entanglement risks.

 Inadequate Gear Selection